kkav004/README/README.md

   * I can get easily addicted and obsessed with computer games.
 I can't play just for an hour to "relax" and forget about a game.
 As a result, I avoid playing them altogether.

-  * I can get easily obsessed with work which negatively affects my work-life balance and health.
-I often "forget" to go to sleep on time.
-This results in loss of productivity during the next day.

 ## Sources
 Finally, a big thank you to the wonderful leaders who publicly shared their own readmes which I used when composing this one.
 They have been a huge inspiration to me.